maths/moodle-qtype_stack/doc/en/Developer/Releasing.md

  * [development history](Development_history.md) and [development track](Development_track.md) `history/track`.
  * Execute `php cli/answertests_docs.php` to update the static docs about answertests.
  * Execute `doc/maintenance.php` to search for broken links etc.
+* Run `php cli/stacklibrarycheck.php` to check filenames in the stacklibrary do not have special characters, particularly `'` (which breaks the .zip download in the plugin directory!)
 * Run `php cli/unicode_data_process.php` to update unicode mappings.
 * Run `php cli/ast_test_generator.php` to confirm if auto-generated tests have not changed.
 * Run Maxima unit tests of contributed packages by re-defining `stacklocation` and running `s_test_case.mac` in the sandbox.
 E.g.